Bringing together social enterprise, scientific research, and the arts.

 We want artists that believe their practice, from sculpture, to street art, to the performing arts and beyond, can communicate the ‘big ideas’ that our world will benefit from understanding.

-We want researchers that believe their research is important and could benefit from novel approaches that will put their data and knowledge into a form the public can embrace.
+We want researchers that believe their research is important and could benefit from novel approaches that will put their work and knowledge into a form the public can embrace.

 We want entrepreneurs that understand enhancing society’s collective knowledge is a stepping stone to public engagement and societal change.

-We want tertiary education students and postgrads that want to learn from our disciplines to build lifelong skills.
+We want tertiary education students and postgrads that see the value in transdisciplinary application to build lifelong skills.

 We want educators that are seeking to improve their teaching experience by exploring a hands-on transdisciplinary approach